 Of the six core areas of a Level 2 Analysis review, only the Complaints section is required to be completed.
-The number of core and additional areas reviewed during a Level 2 Analysis of a specific company will be dependent on many different factors, such as the line of business under review, the areas of concern identified during earlier analysis, the rules and regulations of the jurisdiction performing the analysis and the company itself.
-During the course of completing a Level 2 Analysis, the market analyst may find information that requires the review of one or more areas not initially selected for review.
+The number of core and additional areas reviewed during a Level 2 Analysis of a specific company will be dependent on many different factors, such as the line of business under review, the areas of concern identified during earlier analysis, the rules and regulations of the jurisdiction performing the analysis, and the company itself.
+While completing a Level 2 Analysis, the market analyst may find information that requires the review of one or more areas not initially selected for review.
 If this happens, the market analyst should expand the scope of the Level 2 Analysis to include those areas of review not initially identified.
 The market analyst should also consider whether a Level 2 Analysis is necessary on related companies (companies under the same management or ownership); if the areas of concern for the company under review have the potential to be present in a related company.

 Step 11—Coordinate Regulatory Actions through the Market Actions (D) Working Group